opencitations/crowdsourcing/README.md

 ## History and provenance

-Once a month, valid deposits will be uploaded to Zenodo and ingested by CROCI and OpenCitations Meta.
+Once a month, valid deposits will be uploaded to Zenodo and ingested by [OpenCitations Index](https://opencitations.net/index) and [OpenCitations Meta](https://opencitations.net/meta).
 The provenance of citation data and metadata will then reference the DOI of the repository on Zenodo, so that a lasting record of the agents responsible for each deposit is preserved.